happyren/Reading-notes/InternetNotes.md

 2. Dynamic sized buffer, utilize memory better, but request complicated memory manager.

 3. Single large circular buffer per connection, makes good use of memory only when the connections are heavily loaded.

+Buffer allocation problem is normally arised with datagram since the connectionless network causes more packet loss.

+#### Multiplexing

+Multiplexing is sharing several conversations over connections, virtual circuits, and physical links.

+Only one network address is available, multiple operation needs to have cvonversations through that address, this is called **multiplexing**.

+Another example would be the user needs extra bandwidth, so one operation holds conversation through multiple network address, it is **inverse multiplexing**, a protocol called **SCTP(Stream Transmission Control Protocol)** utilizes inverse multiplexing.

+#### Crash recovery

+### UDP

+### TCP

 ## Application Layer